Ryangwaite/AWS-SAA-C02-Course/README.md

 - Oracle Databases can use CloudHSM to enable **transparent data encryption (TDE)**
 - Can protect the private keys of an issuing certificate authority.
 - Anything that needs to interact with non AWS products.

+### 1.17.4.
+AWS Config

+Record configuration changes over time on resources.

+Great for auditing changes and compliance with standards. **Does not prevent changes from happening though**

+Regional service but supports cross-region and account aggregation.

+Changes can generate SNS notifications and near-realtime events via eventbridge & lambda when resources change in terms of compliance state.

+Once enabled, the config of all supported resources is constantly tracked.
+Every time a change occurs to a resource - a configuration item (CI) is created for that resource.
+A CI represents the configuration of a resource at a point in time and its relationships.
+All CI's for a given resource is called a configuration history and is stored in S3.

+Resources are evaluated against config rules - either AWS managed or custom (using lambda).

+### 1.17.5.
+Amazon Macie

+Data **security** and data **privacy** service.

+Discover, Monitor and Protect Data stored in S3 Buckets

+Automated discovery of a data i.e. Finance

+Built in managed (ML/patterns) and custom Data identifiers for business (Regex based)

+Data discovery **jobs** use identifiers to analyse data in S3 buckets.

+Custom **identifiers** start with a Regex and then can be refined with:
+ - Keywords - optional sequences that need to be in proximity to regex match
+ - Maximum Match Distance - how close words are to regex pattern
+ - Ignore Words - if regex match contains ignore words, it's ignored.

+**Findings** are generated from this.
+There's two types:
+- Policy Findings - when policies or settings for S3 bucket are changed in a way that reduces the security of the bucket or its objects **after Macie is enabled**
+- Sensitive data findings - when identifiers match.

 ---